CBD and medicines: are there any interactions or contraindications?

 The hepatic cytochrome "P450" enzymes are a group of enzymes responsible for the metabolism of most drugs in the body.
 These enzymes can activate or deactivate drugs.
 CBD has the ability to inhibit this enzyme.

 This is also the case for grapefruit.
-However, this drug interaction is negligible in moderate quantities.
-A simple solution is not to use CBD at the same time as medication.
+This drug interaction, particularly between CBD and medication, is nevertheless negligible if the quantities used are moderate.
+A simple solution is to avoid taking CBD at the same time as medication.

 cbd medicament jpg